Riding officer: Detail

 It was an extremely dangerous job and often resulted in the officer being severely beaten and often murdered.
 If the Riding Officer did confront a crowd of smugglers, he was often the loser.
 In 1740 Thomas Carswell was shot as he tried to arrest members of the notoriously violent Hawkhurst Gang who operated on the south coast of England between Dorset and Kent.
 The following year at Lydd, two Officers were seized by the smugglers they were supposed to be pursuing, trussed up and taken to Boulogne-sur-Mer.
 The next night they were returned and reunited with their horses which, in the meantime, had been used to transport the smuggled goods.
 A single riding officer was rash enough to intervene at Hurst Beach near Southampton when fourteen armed smugglers were running a cargo.
 He suffered concussion of the skull and weeks in hospital from the thrashing he took.
 In places such as Robin Hood's Bay and Rye, East Sussex, everyone would have been part of the business of smuggling.
 It was part of the local economy.
 In the 18th century Robin Hood's Bay had one of the highest per capita incomes in the kingdom.
 Strangely enough no one wanted that to stop.
 What made the position even worse was that the riding officer was always recruited from the area to which he was assigned.
 This made him a social outcast amongst his own family and friends (as most of the villagers would be hiding the goods or a member of the smuggling fraternity themselves).
 It was a very lonely vocation, having to ride out every night in all weathers for hours at a time looking for suspicious activity not knowing if you would be returning home safely.

 It was notoriously difficult to get convictions in local courts as the juries were either sympathetic to the smugglers or took part in the activity themselves.
 Even the local Justice of the Peace might be in the pay of the criminals or making a petty profit from the contraband.
 A Riding Officer could theoretically earn a bonus (sometimes upward of £20) for the conviction of a smuggler.
 The catch was, he had to pay for the costs of the prosecution.
 With the chances of a conviction so low, it was hardly worth the effort in the first place.

 So the Riding Officer was cold, wet, outgunned and poorly paid and in essence useless.
-In his annual report in 1783, Sir William Musgrave, the Commissioner of Customs and Excise, said that Riding Officers were 'of very little service, 'tho' a great Burthen to the Revenue'.
+In his annual report in 1783, Sir William Musgrave, Commissioner of Customs, said that Riding Officers were 'of very little service, tho a great Burthen to the Revenue'.